 Asana: May your head, heart and base align....
 Listen to your body..

-During the session we go through a variety of standing and sitting positions, forward and backward bends, twists and inversions.
-Each of which has not only a strong physical effect on the body, bringing flexibility, alignment and releasing the unnecessary tensions but also psychological effects.
+During the session we go through a variety of lying down, sitting and standing positions, forward and backward bends, twists and inversions.
+At times we link them together into a flowing sequence.
+Each Asana (yoga position) or Vinyasa (a few breath linked asanas) have not only a strong physical effect on the body, bringing flexibility, alignment and releasing the unnecessary tensions but also psychological effects.
 Each movement unfolds some aspects of our consciousness and deepens our inner awareness.
 This for many of us is a beautiful and one of the most direct ways of meeting ourself.
 In each movement, each position we are experiencing our boundaries.
 We meet the limits of our bodies or the resistance of our minds.
 This point, this “edge”, is a highly important place; it is a creative teacher from who we can learn a lot.
 If we approach this resistance gently, sensitivity and consciously our body responds by opening, allowing us a greater range of motion and freedom.
 If we shy away from approaching our limits, we may miss our occasion to learn and in time our own dogma/tightness will contract upon itself and we may grow even tighter.
 If we try to push ourselves past where we are honestly able to go, we only impress ourselves with a temporary surge of ambition and this feeling could contract upon itself with subsequent tightening leading us to potentially dangerous misunderstandings.
 Perfection is not a goal.
 The goal of the asana is settle in your body and learn to perceive clearly through it.

 Asana must have dual qualities of alertness and relaxation.
 There must be alertness without tension and relaxation without dullness or heaviness.
 These qualities come by recognising and observing the reactions of the body and breath in various positions – Krishnamacharya